itsChris/SolviaOcrMyPdf/README.md

 # Solvia OCR my PDF

 #### Brief:
-This proof of concet (POC) consists of how to implement Tesseract OCR engine in dotnetcore.
+This proof of concept (POC) consists of how to implement Tesseract OCR engine in dotnetcore.

 Two controllers were implemented.

-The first controller (ocr) receives an image file and a language.
+The first controller (Ocr) receives an image file and a language.
 Tesseract processes the image and tries to recognize the text according to the specified language.
 Afterwards the controller returns a string with the recognized text.

 The second controller (OcrMyPdf) receives an image file and a language.
 Tesseract processes the image and tries to recognize the text according to the language specified.
 Afterwards the controller sends back a pdf file with OCR layer.

 #### API Endpoints:
 localhost:4321/api/ocr

 localhost:4321/api/ocrmypdf

 #### Example Usage